• Skip to primary navigation

 Tips and Tricks for Achieving the Perfect Texture and Flavor

-To ensure your homemade English toffee turns out perfectly every time, here are some tips and tricks to keep in mind:
+To ensure your homemade English toffee recipe turns out perfectly every time, here are some tips and tricks to keep in mind:

 Use a candy thermometer: